BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

-At the Annual Conference, the members shall elect a President-Elect, Secretary, and Treasurer.
-The President-Elect elected at the Annual Conference shall automatically become President upon the election of a President-Elect at the subsequent Annual Conference.
-The most recent Past-President available to serve shall also be an officer.
+At the Annual Conference, the members shall elect a Chair-Elect, Secretary, and Treasurer.
+The Chair-Elect elected at the Annual Conference shall automatically become Chair upon the election of a Chair-Elect at the subsequent Annual Conference.
+The most recent Past-Chair available to serve shall also be an officer.
 Members in good standing may run for one position per election cycle.

-The President, President-Elect, and Secretary shall serve for one (1) year, or until their successors are elected.
+The Chair, Chair-Elect, and Secretary shall serve for one (1) year, or until their successors are elected.
 The Treasurer shall serve for two (2) years, or until their successor is elected.

 A majority of all votes cast shall be necessary for election of officers.
 In case no candidate shall receive a majority, the one receiving the smallest number of votes shall be dropped and another ballot shall be taken.

 In the event there is a tie after the second round of voting between the two candidates, the matter shall be put to a second ballot.
 In the event of a second tie, the matter shall be determined by the toss of a coin to be conducted by the presiding officer.

 Election shall be by written ballot for any office for which more than one candidate is nominated.
 The presiding officer shall appoint tellers to distribute, collect, and count the ballots.

 Nominating speeches shall be limited to two (2) minutes by no more than two people per candidate.
 A seconding speech is not required, but a candidate may have one seconding speech limited to one (1) minute by no more than one person.
 Each candidate speech shall be limited to five (5) minutes as determined by the Secretary.

 Section 2 - Powers and Duties.

 The officers shall have such duties as generally pertain to their respective offices as well as such powers and duties as from time-to-time may be delegated to them by the Board.

-The President, or in their absence the President-Elect, or another Board member designated by either for such purpose, shall preside at the meetings of the membership.
+The Chair, or in their absence the Chair-Elect, or another Board member designated by either for such purpose, shall preside at the meetings of the membership.